The official blog of the Lung Institute.

 Mr. Cole is heading up efforts to attract alternative energy industries to the Metro-Pittsburgh area in hopes to eliminate these health issues.

 “We already found that switching all traditional power plants to solar power plants could reduce air pollution by 90 percent,” says Cole.

 Many lung disease sufferers take daily medications and use supplemental oxygen to get through the day.
 Others face more serious options such as a lung reduction or transplant.
 There is, however, an alternative option.
-The Lung Institute specializes in treating those with debilitating lung diseases using minimally invasive stem cell therapy.
+The Lung Institute specializes in treating those with debilitating lung diseases using minimally invasive cellular therapy.
 Many patients see positive results after their first treatment.
 If you or a loved one suffers from a lung disease, the Lung Institute may be able to help.
-Contact us today at (800) 729-3065 to find out if you qualify for stem cell therapy.
+Contact us today at (800) 729-3065 to find out if you qualify for cellular therapy.